 Mix everything well with your hands, then form them into palm-sized meatballs.

-Place the meatballs onto a baking sheet.
+Place the meatballs onto a baking sheet(paid link).
 Bake these meatballs at 350 degrees for 15 minutes and remove them from the oven.
 Note: To brown them a little more, you can broil the meatballs back in the oven for an additional 1-2 minutes.

 While the meatballs are cooking, add your chicken stock to a cooking pot and bring it to a boil.
 Add in your orzo pasta and cook as instructed.